 This surge in the return of more wood as an integral unit in designs has picked-up because people want a more earthen & natural feel to not only their homes but, also in most other areas & places where they spend quite a bit of time.

 According to Chris von Eckartsberg and Hans Baldauf from BCV Architecture + Interior, "people are increasingly seeking connections from nature.
 Whether it’s contextually appropriate or the perfect counterpoint to help modernize an existing restaurant, for example, wood is a timeless, versatile material."
+You may also Like: Can I do a part-time Interior Designer Course?

 The demand for a bit of off-beat-ness & loudness in designs might never fade.
 There are always going to be a large number of people who prefer a little (or a lot) extra in how their expectations, vision and outcome-of-output in interiors would turn-out.